input-output-hk/jormungandr/doc/jcli/transaction.md

 # Examples

 The following example focuses on using an utxo as input, the few differences when transfering from an account will be pointed out when necessary.
+There is also a script [here](https://github.com/input-output-hk/jormungandr/blob/master/scripts/send-transaction) to send a transaction from a faucet account to a specific address which could be used as a reference.

 Let's use the following utxo as input and transfer 50 lovelaces to the destination address